hudec117/Mpv.NET-lib-/README.md

 If you wish to compile libmpv yourself, there is a [guide](https://github.com/mpv-player/mpv/blob/master/DOCS/compile-windows.md) available in the mpv repository.

+## Player

+To embed an instance of mpv into your application, you will need to pass in a handle (HWND) into the constructor of the `MpvPlayer` class.

+This player was designed to work on Windows and tested in WPF and Windows Forms.
+Not tested on other platforms.

+### WPF

+Since WPF doesn't keep traditional HWND handles to controls we will need use a `System.Windows.Forms.Control` object (E.g. `Panel` or nearly any other WinForms control) to host the mpv instance.

+You will need to add a reference to `System.Windows.Forms`:
+* In Visual Studio this can be achieved so:
+    * Right click "References" in your project and click "Add Reference".
+    * Navigate to Assemblies, find `System.Windows.Forms`, make sure it's ticked and click "OK".

+See [Mpv.NET.WPFExample](https://github.com/hudec117/Mpv.NET/tree/master/src/Mpv.NET.WPFExample) project for a basic example.

+### Windows Forms

+See [Mpv.NET.WinFormsExample](https://github.com/hudec117/Mpv.NET/tree/master/src/Mpv.NET.WinFormsExample) project for a basic example.

+## API

+This "API" is a wrapper around the mpv C API defined in [client.h](https://github.com/mpv-player/mpv/blob/master/libmpv/client.h) and it utilised by the player.

 ### Mpv

 Simplest way to create an instance of the mpv .NET API and load libmpv:
 ```csharp
 // Relative path to the DLL.
 var dllPath = @"lib\mpv-1.dll";